SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: 2019-08-26

+**Today's Tweet:** Day 11: Converted my demo web app from vanilla JS to React today, which should make things easier in the long run.
+Used create-react-app for the 1st time, thankful for the setup time it saved me! #100daysofcode

+**Projects worked on:** GoalTrack (React version of Have a Nice Day web app - weekly plan) on Codepen.io then in VS Code

+**Thoughts:** Really got back into React today and understand a lot more, this will help me get started on fCC again.

+**Ideas for improvement:**
+* Next steps:
+  * Copy over my React code from Codepen to my local dev environment which I set up with create-react-app.
+  * Immediately set up my portfolio web site (on github.io ???) to guide my dev efforts, ie. not lose sight of my goal to set up a portfolio

 ### Day 10: 2019-08-21

 **Today's Tweet:** Day 10: Lots of progress on my demo web app today!
 I added JS functionality including an "Export to Excel" button using @SheetJS ! #100daysofcode